InstallerLegacy/screenshots.virtualhub.eu.org/content/en/about.md

   </p>
 </div>

 VirtualHub Screenshots is part of VirtualHub group of websites.
-To lear about out other websites, see [this page](/other-websites).
+To learn about out other websites, see [this page](/other-websites).

 We publish different screenshots of old operating systems and other software, so that you can live through the history of computing easily.